 Plagiarism — Please review the Student Disciplinary Code on Plagiarism

-Outlined in the Georgetown Law Bulletin starting on page 107.
+Outlined in the Georgetown Law Student Handbook (starting on p.
+109).

 Upperclass Legal Writing Requirement

-Please be reminded of the technical requirements for the Upperclass Legal Writing requirement available online in the Georgetown University Law Center Bulletin.
+Please be reminded of the technical requirements for the Upperclass Legal Writing Requirement available online in the Georgetown Law Student Handbook (starting on p.
+3).